Ik0nw/apk_StaticScan/README.md

 ### full_static_scan.py

-This script decompiles APK files and scans the decompiled Java source code for potential security issues.
+This script decompiles APK files and scans the decompiled Java source code for analysis

 1. Place all APK files you want to analyze in a target directory.
 2. Set a directory to store the findings text files.